 - Has a limited practical range of about 200 yards

-At its price point, there are not many scopes that can offer you the kind of features you get with this scope.
+At its price point, there are not many scopes that can offer you the kind of features you get with this Vortex Optics Crossfire II scope.
 Thus, it is one scope I recommend for anyone looking for an affordable and quality scope.
 It is best suited for a wide array of hunting applications.
-Thus, it might not be the best scope for 308 long range, but it is still an impressive piece of optical hardware.
+Thus, it might not be the ideal scope for 308 long range, but it is still an impressive piece of optical hardware.

 A $1000 price tag is not what you would expect from a scope that has a variable magnification of between 1 and 6X and an objective lens of 24 mm.
 However, this is exactly what you get with the Trijicon VCOG scope.
 Now before you start thinking of looking elsewhere for your 308 rifle scope, let us see why this scope is so damn expensive.